postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 ### Adding delays between requests

-Enabling the **Set delay between requests** will insert a delay between all requests in your collection.
+Enabling **Set delay between requests** will insert a delay between all requests in your collection.
 To configure the delay for individual requests, you can add a delay in your [pre-request or test scripts](/docs/writing-scripts/intro-to-scripts/) using `setTimeout()`.

 > For Postman Free plans, the delay between requests can't exceed 10 minutes (600000 ms).
 For Postman Basic, Professional, and Enterprise plans, the delay between requests can't exceed 15 minutes (900000 ms).
 Note that these values are the same as the maximum runtime for a monitor.